 Immunisation against chickenpox

 Immunisation against chickenpox can be achieved with either of two vaccines.
-The first is a combined vaccine containing protection against measles, mumps, rubella and varicella (MMRV).
+The first is a combined immunisation containing vaccines against measles, mumps, rubella and varicella (MMRV).
 The second is the varicella vaccine (VV), which immunises only against chickenpox.